 Music Therapist at the Cleveland Music School Settlement.

 Long active in volunteer leadership positions, Amy currently serves on the Board of the Mt.
 Sinai Health Foundation, Board and Executive Committee of the Jewish Federation of Cleveland, and Treu-Mart Fund Board.
-Amy is also a member of the AIDS Funding Collaborative Advisory Committee and CWRU Center for Reproductive Law Advisory Board.
+Amy is also a member of the AIDS Funding Collaborative Advisory Committee.

 ◊ MBA, Weatherhead School of Mgt., Case Western Reserve University (admitted to honor society Beta Gamma Sigma)